M-Y-Sun/c-dsa/README.md

 ## Compilation

-Makefile is provided, run `make` to compile
+Makefile is provided, run `make` to compile and run `make help` for makefile options.
+See my [cross compile script for NCAP](https://github.com/M-Y-Sun/NCAP/blob/main/app/src/main/c/deps/cdsa_install.sh) for an additional example.

 ---

 ## Singly Linked List

 Singly linked list, modeled after `std::list` in C++.
 See this [archived repository](https://github.com/s7a19t4r/extdlib-cvector) for the changelog of sll.

-Functions are concisely named to match the naming style of C standard library functions, such as a function named `pushb_v` compared to `sscanf_s` in `<stdlib.h>`.

 #### Usage